meilisearch/specifications/text/0028-indexing-csv.md

 ### I. Summary

 To index documents, the body of the add documents request has to match a specific format.
-That specific format is then parsed and tokenized inside MeiliSearch.
+That specific format is then parsed and tokenized inside Meilisearch.
 After which, the documents added are in the pool of searchable and returnable documents.

 A [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) data format is broadly used to store and exchange data in a simple format.